Seldom-SE/cotton/README.md

 When this is done, I might fork it into a private repo and make a bit more of my own game.
 Feel free to do the same!

+## Update (2022-08-01)

+Currently, I'm working on a private fork instead, since I was inspired to take it in a different direction.

 ## TODO

 - [X] Status bar